Amazon Echo Introduction

 Playing music is where the Amazon Echo shines.
 It delivers surround sound with a 2.5 inch woofer with reflex port and a 2.0 inch tweeter.
 The sound quality is quite good with clear separation of base and treble.
 The Echo won’t replace a high end audio system, but is perfect for everyday listening in the home or office.
 It’s best placed in the middle of the room to make the most of its surround capabilities.

-Although it is not essential, if you purchase an Echo, I would recommend getting an Amazon Prime subscription for $99 a year.
+Although it is not essential, if you purchase an Echo, I would recommend getting an Amazon Prime subscription.
 This will give you free shipping from Amazon and many other perks.
 For the Echo it gives you access to Prime Music which has over a million ad-free songs and hundreds of curated playlists.
 You can also add your own music to Amazon Prime Music and/or create your own playlists.
 The Echo will also play music from Pandora, Tunein, and iHeartRadio.
 To access these, you will need to connect to your account in these services in the Echo app.

 To have Alexa play music, just ask for the name of the tune, the playlist, or the artist.
 She can repeat and loop music and she can also tell you the name of the currently playing song.
 If you would like her to play the music louder or softer you can just ask.
 You can also adjust the volume by turning the light ring on the top of the device.